 It’s very important to ensure that all variables are correctly classified in the dataset (e.g., factors for categorical variables, numeric for continuous variables, etc.) before running the imputation.
 BACE will fit different models for different variable types, and so, if they have not been correctly classified you will be modeling the variable incorrectly.

-If you want to see what BACE has classified each variable as, you can use the extract the types using the following command:
+If you want to see what BACE has classified each variable as, you can inspect the types element of any fitted bace_imp() or bace() object.
+For example, after running the simple workflow below you can do:

 Code